kubernetes-sigs/gateway-api/docs-src/concepts.md

 The API does not specify which one of these actions will be taken.
 Note that a GatewayClass controller that manages in-cluster proxy processes MAY restrict Gateway configuration scope, e.g. only be served in the same namespace.

+#### Gateway Status

+Gateways track status for the `Gateway` resource as a whole as well as each `Listener` it contains.
+The status for a specific Route is reported in the status of the `Route` resource.
+Within `GatewayStatus`, Listeners will have status entries corresponding to their name.
+Both `GatewayStatus` and `ListenerStatus` follow the conditions pattern used elsewhere in Kubernetes.
+This is a list that includes a type of condition, the status of that condition, and the last time this condition changed.

 #### Listeners